Shopify/polaris/documentation/guides/migrating-from-v5-to-v6.md

 + <Link url="https://help.shopify.com/" removeUnderline>Orders</Link>
 ```

-### Modals require a title property that can be hidden
+### Modal title prop is now required

-Modal titles are required for screenreaders.
-There is a new option to hide the title.
+To help enforce accessibility for screenreaders, `Modal`'s title prop is now required.
+You must add a title to all your modals.
+In the event that you do not want to display this title visually you can add the `titleHidden` prop to hide the title.

 ```diff
 <Modal